OTRF/Blog-Website/docs/_posts/2021-06-21-ossem_security_telemetry_correlation.md

 Although these security events, `4624` and `4688`, share the `TargetLogonId` data field, we also need to validate that the concept represented by this data field is the same in both security events.
 Unfortunately, this is not the case for our example.
 In event 4688, the data field that represents the account that requested the creation of a process is **SubjectLogonId**, not `TargetLogonId`.

-* **Using standard names to represent the right network concept among security events**
+**e) Using standard names to represent the right network concept among security events**

 After reviewing our previous example, we can conclude that sharing the same data field does not guarantee the representation of the same network concept among security events.
 That is why it is important for organizations to define a standardization process based on their understanding of the data collected.
 The [OSSEM-DD](https://github.com/OTRF/OSSEM-DD) component provides standard names for data fields of several security telemetry sources.
 It is still a work in progress, but we encourage the InfoSec community to take a look at it, test it, and collaborate with us to improve this process.